You might be missing out on an easy opportunity to improve your company’s website performance: image optimisation.

 - Compress the picture and remove unnecessary metadata

 - Crop a pic or resize it.
-If you upload a 1000 x 1000 picture and it only displays at 100 x 100, your file is ten times larger than it needs to be.
+If you upload a 1000 x 1000 picture and it only displays at 100 x 100 pixels, your file is ten times larger than it needs to be.

-Adjust the image to the lowest file size you can without compromising image quality.
+Adjust the image to the lowest file size you can manage without compromising the image quality.
 There is a preview window that will help you to achieve the right balance while making this decision.

 Can’t get your hands on Photoshop?
 For Mac users, there is a free program available called ImageOptim which will compress images, remove metadata and take out superfluous colour profiles.
 For Windows and Linux, the website offers alternative software.